1908 Springfield race riot: George Richardson accused

 However, the police claimed that his coat was "torn" and that they found "a trace of blood" on his coat.
 This was in line with Hallam's statement that she "tore her assailant's coat."
-Richardson also remained a suspect because it was erroneously reported that he had served time in St. Charles prison for being involved in a fight, resulting in someone's death, and that he had only been out of jail for the last two years.
+Richardson also remained a suspect because it was erroneously reported that he had served time in St. Charles prison for being involved in a fight, resulting in someone's death, and that he had only been out of jail for two years.
 However, after the incident was investigated, it turned out that he had a clean record, had never had any issue with the law, and unlike many black people in Springfield, was a property owner.

 Despite multiple eyewitness account placing Richardson on his porch with his wife at the time of the attack, police arrested Richardson and took him to the county jail, where Hallam hesitantly picked him out of a lineup of potential suspects.
 She cautioned that she could not be certain if Richardson was her alleged attacker because "all colored men looked alike" to her, telling Richardson:

 I believe that you are the man, and you will have to prove that you are not.

 Richardson was charged with rape and put in a cell with Joe James.
 Hallam had even produced a witness, 17-year-old [William] Rolla Keys, to testify against Richardson.
 Keys lived at 1149 N. Fifth Street, at the time, which was two homes away from Hallam's home, at 1153 N. Fifth St.